 How to Tune a PianoLearn from an amateur just like you

 A very good, basic set of instructions on learning to tune a piano can be found at piano.detwiler.us.

 Piano.detwiler.us gives you all the necessary information to get started tuning.

-Its a great starting point.
-But I heartily recommend the Affleck Piano Tuning eBook -- for less than the cost of a private lesson at my studio, you have a master teacher guiding you through the learning process!
+It’s a great starting point.
+But I heartily recommend the Piano Tuning Video -- you have a master teacher guiding you through the learning process!